laixintao/django-migrations-under-the-hood/PITCHME.md

 ---?color=#ffcfdf

+## Table of Contents

+- 👉 What is migrations?
+- How does it work?
+- Pros and Cons(Compare to other sulotions)

+---?color=#ffcfdf

-Table of Contents
+## Table of Contents

 - What is migrations?
+- 👉 How does it work?
+- Pros and Cons(Compare to other sulotions)

+---?color=#ffcfdf

+## Table of Contents

+- What is migrations?
 - How does it work?
-- Pros and Cons(Compare to other sulotions)
+- 👉 Pros and Cons(Compare to other sulotions)

-Note:

-Then won't see this...

----

----
+---?color=#fefdca

-## Thanks!
+# Thanks!